Skip to main content

 • Cooking odors, pet smells, or VOCs are your main concern

-• You like the idea of PlasmaWave as an extra layer of air treatment
+• You want PlasmaWave as an extra layer of air treatment, now paired with WiFi and the Winix Smart App

-• You do not mind a larger, heavier unit
+• You do not mind a larger, heavier unit, higher top-speed noise, or about $80 a year in Filter Q replacements

 Buy the Coway AP-1512HH if: